opioiddatalab/drugchecking/datasets/README.md

 There are two results files, `analysis_dataset.*` and `lab_detail.*`.
 They are provided in Stata, Excel, SAS, and CSV (tab-separated) formats.
 The `sampleid` variable links the datasets.<br>

 The file `analysis_dataset.*` contains one row for each sample.
 It includes the characteristics that were reported on the card, and handy pre-processed variables to aid data analysis and visualization.
-The variable convention allows the analyst to quickly tabulate how many samples in the last 30 days contained fentanyl, for example.<br>
+The variable convention allows the analyst to quickly tabulate how many samples contained fentanyl, for example:

 ```
 Stata
-table date substance if fentanyl==1
+table date if fentanyl==1
 ```

 It also contains 1/0 derived flags to help easily answer many common analytic questions, such as whether the sample contains xylazine, or if any fentanyl processing impurities (like 4-ANPP) were detected.
 These derived variables are indicated with the naming convention `lab_` in the variable name.
 The presence of particular compounds is marked `_any` in the variable name to indicate that the substance was detected in primary or trace amounts.
 The lack of a `_any` in the variable name means that it was the detected as a primary substance.
 Therefore, this sample contains xylazine in trace abundance `lab_xylazine_any=1` but not as a primary constituent `lab_xylazine=0`.
 It was reported to have been involved in an overdose.<br><br>